Ficool

 Chapter 12 - The Snap

 The wind blew lightly against the horses.
 The Crusaders were riding as fast as the animals could go.
 The blessing which Gladius cast was still active.
 He didn't give away any sign of a typical prideful paladin.
-Despite it, he was more knowledgeable than them.
+Despite it, he was more knowledgeable than they were.
 He was beyond their boldest comprehension.
 The man never admitted it, but he was fond of reading, especially history and books about magic.
 Nonetheless, they were still wearing their normal clothes, because the temperature was still pleasant for them.
 It wasn't that hot, despite the sun shining directly on them.
-The terrains consisted mostly of plains with no to little trees.
+Terrains mostly consisted of plains with no to little trees.
 From time to time, they passed by a berry bush or spotted a wild animal.
-The monotony of the view made Laudis bored.
+The monotonic view made Laudis bored.
 He decided to take out his cigarette.
 The youth thought it was a good time to relieve himself.
-After all, he didn't smoke in a while.
+After all, he hadn't smoked in a while.

 "What do you think you're doing, boy?" asked Gladius, noticing the packaging.